AlexHakansson/CS598_Project_GAIN_GTEX/README.md

 pip install keras
 pip install wandb
 pip install tensorflow
+pip install numpy
 ```

 To run the notebook ensure that you make this your current working directory.
+After that the notebook should run without issue.
+If you modify datafiles you may need to change the hardcoded data paths in the scripts:

+GTEx-imputation/data/gtex_generator.py

+GTEx-imputation/data/tcga_generator.py

+For more examples of how to run the model please look at

+GTEx-imputation/imputation.py

+for example config files please look at the config files in config